tegonal/cohiva/django/README.md

 ## Setup Development/Staging Database

+- Install a MariaDB/MySQL server if you haven't one already (e.g. `sudo apt install mariadb-server`)
-- Create a MariaDB/MySQL user (e.g. 'cohiva') and pick a database prefix (e.g. 'cohiva')
+- Create a MariaDB/MySQL user and pick a database prefix
 - Create the database `<DBPREFIX>_django_test` for development/staging.
 - Grant permissions for that database and also for `test_<DBPREFIX>_django_test`, which will be automatically created when running tests.
-For example:
+For example (with `sudo mariadb`):
 ```
     CREATE USER 'cohiva'@'localhost' IDENTIFIED BY '<SECRET>';
     CREATE DATABASE `cohiva_django_test`;  -- dev/staging database